Emergent writing

 | ![]() |

-Alex's (4 years, 8 months) teacher had arranged for her class to write to children of the same age in another school.
+Alex's letter his penpal Alex's (4 years, 8 months) teacher had arranged for her class to write to children of the same age in another school.
 Alex read his letter: "Hello!
 I want you to write to me.
 I'd like that.
 School's exciting - you can do typing and we've got paper clips.
 I made an aeroplane today and a puppet - two puppets!
 I made a sandwich with pocket-money bread!
 Love from Alex" Note: 'Pocket-money bread' was Alex's term for Pitta bread, suggesting to him a purse into which you can put something.

-"Droids, stones and Skywalker."
+"Droids, clones and Luke Skywalker."
 Damian (4 years, 9 months) has used a range of letter- and numeral-like signs that are familiar to him.
+He recounted his story: "The droids were shooting the clones, and the clones were shooting the droids.
+The clones live with Luke Skywalker and Ob 1". | |

-Lydia wrote a letter to her teacher.
+![]() | Lydia enjoys school Lydia wrote a letter to her teacher.